 Next, it’s time to file a complaint with the BBB.
 Explain to BBB what happened to you.
 Show your receipts.
 That means telephone calls, emails, and support.

 If BBB couldn’t help you get your money back, go to the FTC website and file a complaint there.
 This doesn’t guarantee you a refund, but if enough people are experiencing the same situation, the FTC may take action against the service.

 If that happens, it may take years to get your money back if ever.
-However, you’re not letting them get away.
-Not only that, the FTC may ban them from selling other products to people online.
+However, you’re not letting them get away with it.
+Not only that, but the FTC may also ban them from selling other products to people online.

 All In All